-Conducting one dimensional test-particle simulation code along a dipole magnetic field at Enceladus (\sim 3.95 Rs) when the electron flux tube passes the region of the dense H2O molecules in the vicinity of Enceladus (\sim 6.4 minutes), we have examined the time variations of equatorial pitch angle distribution and electrons within loss cone (7.3 degrees) through electron (1 keV) pitch angle scattering due to electron-H2O elastic collisions.
-The result showed that the electrons of 19 % are lost in \sim 380 sec.
+Conducting one dimensional test-particle simulation code along a dipole magnetic field at Enceladus (~3.95 Rs) when the electron flux tube passes the region of the dense H2O molecules in the vicinity of Enceladus (~6.4 minutes), we have examined the time variations of equatorial pitch angle distribution and electrons within loss cone (7.3 degrees) through electron (1 keV) pitch angle scattering due to electron-H2O elastic collisions.
+The result showed that the electrons of 11.4 % are lost in ~380 sec.
+To examine the calculated loss rate quantitatively, we compared the loss rate with the loss rate of strong diffusion due to wave-particle interactions.
+We found that the calculated loss time is about twice faster than the loss time under the strong diffusion.
+For our future study, the calculation of electrons with > keV and other L shell in the inner magnetosphere to compare observational parameters.